 As for other pastimes in Nantes, the city offers plenty of shops, bars and restaurants.
 The city offers almost any sort of cuisine you can think of, from la cuisine italienne to vietnamienne to japonaise.
 And of course the city also offers plenty of french staples, with plenty of crêperies and bistros lining the streets.
 There are also all the usual brand and big-name shops you would expect in a major city, as well as plenty of boutiques and hidden-gems to discover.

 As a city with a student population, Nantes offers plenty of pubs, bars and clubs.
 You might be surprised to learn that I have counted at least 6 Irish pubs in Nantes since I arrived, and the locals seem crazy for them!
 One of them, John McByrne’s, hosts regular quiz and karaoke nights, and the fact that the locals don’t always know the words to the songs does not stop them getting up on that stage and singing their hearts out let me tell you!

 Despite the many clubs and bars in Nantes, the french drinking culture is very different to that back home.
 French students don’t tend to go out clubbing as much as their British counterparts, and the French have an altogether more laid back approach to alcohol.
 You will often find people sat outside one of the many bars lining the streets enjoying une demi on their lunch break.
 I can also confirm that as per the stereotypes the French do love leurs vins et leurs fromages, et tout le monde fume!

-Between November and January, Nantes also hosts un marché de Noël, with the city centre filled with wooden stalls offer all manner of homemade or boutique items, food and drink.
+Between November and January, Nantes also hosts un marché de Noël, with the city centre filled with wooden stalls offering all manner of homemade or boutique items, foods and drinks.
 I would highly recommend paying it a visit if you ever happen to be in Nantes over the Christmas period, if only for the amazing food and drink on offer!